-- 2. The heater should be inspected before each use, and at least annually by a qualified service person. - 3.
-The hose assembly must be inspected prior to each use of the heater.
+2. The heater should be inspected before each use, and at least annually by a qualified service person.

+3. The hose assembly must be inspected prior to each use of the heater.
 If it is evident that there is excessive abrasion or wear, or the hose is cut, it must be replaced prior to the heater being put into operation.
 The replacement hose assembly shall be that specified by the manufacturer.
-See parts list. - 4.
-When connecting the heater to a natural gas or propane supply line ensure that the pressure at the heater inlet is within the specified range.
-Excessive pressure (over 50 psig) will damage the controls and void the warranty. - 5.
-Connect the hose assembly to the heater gas inlet elbow.
-The 1800 elbow has 3/4" Female NPT thread, 1800SL elbow has a 1/4" Female NPT thread.
+See parts list.

+4. When connecting the heater to a natural gas or propane supply line ensure that the pressure at the heater inlet is within the specified range.
+Excessive pressure over (10 psig) will damage the controls and void the warranty.

+5. Connect the hose assembly to the heater gas inlet elbow.
+The 2000 elbow has a 1" female NPT thread, 2000(L) elbow has a 1/4" female NPT thread.
 The hose assembly is supplied with a swivel connector to avoid kinking or twisting the hose.
 Use a minimum inside diameter of 1/2" on LP or 3/4" on natural gas installations.
-Ensure that the hose assembly is protected from traffic, building materials, and contact with hot surfaces. - 6.
-After installation, check hose assembly for gas leaks by applying a soap and water solution to each connection. - 7.
-Connect the heater to an adequate 115 volt electrical supply as specified on the rating plate.
-For protection against shock hazard the supply cord should be plugged directly into a properly grounded three-prong receptacle. - 8.
-Replacement parts are available from any Heat Wagon distributor or by calling 1-888-432-8924 for parts information.
+Ensure that the hose assembly is protected from traffic, building materials, and contact with hot surfaces.

+6. After installation, check hose assembly for gas leaks by applying a soap and water solution to each connection.

+7. Connect the heater to an adequate 115 volt electrical supply as specified on the rating plate.
+For protection against shock hazard the supply cord should be plugged directly into a properly grounded three-prong receptacle.
-CLEANING

-Heater housing may be cleaned with soap and water.

-- Place a plastic plug into the 1" pipe inlet on valve train - Do not get the inside of the control box wet - Allow heater to dry before connecting to power - Pay attention to decals so they remain legible
+8. Replacement parts are available from any Heat Wagon distributor or by calling 1-888-432-8924 for parts information.

+MODEL 2000 & 2000L